-There had been polders from centuries earlier along the coastline, bediked areas holding out high tide and releasing excess water at low.
-But the great majority of polders formed and the technique evolved on inland farms that could no longer be drained into outside water because the land had subsided.
+There had been polders along the coastline, releasing water at low tide.
+But the great majority of polders formed and the techniques evolved in the settlement and tillage of inland farms where drainage to outside water had become increasingly problematic.

-During the 17th century, there came projects that really did make land of watery territory.
-By the time of the Dutch Golden Age, there were powerful standard-model water windmills, and the enormous wealth of the era permitted their deployment in huge numbers.
+During the 17th century, there came projects that indeed made land of watery territory.
+By the time of the Golden Age, there were powerful standard-model water windmills, and the enormous wealth of the era permitted their deployment in huge numbers.

 It wasn't until 1811 that anybody would initiate another major *landwinning* project, the Zuidplaspolder in South Holland province.
 Centuries of peat harvest had led to lake Zuidplas, and it was a menace to bordering properties.
 Also, the 19th century brought again a high demand for arable property.
-Zuidplas was drained using windmills, and a few decades later the Netherlands' first large steam pumping station replaced them.
+Gangs of windmills emptied Zuidplas, tens of meters deep.
+A few decades later the Netherlands' first large steam pumping station assumed maintenance drainage.

 The steam pump-station came into its historical moment in the early 19th century when the technology coincided with sufficient political will to drain the great Haarlemermeer, a menacing body of water in the south of North Holland province.
-Adjacent municipalities had since the Middle Ages harvested peat from the deepening beds of lakes that had eroded into one lake that ate villages during stormy weather.
-The Haarlemermeer between 1848 and 1852 was drained using three steam pumping stations.
+Adjacent municipalities had since the Middle Ages harvested peat from the deepening beds of lakes that had eroded into one lake that ate villages during stormy weather. three steam pumping stations drained Haarlemermeer between 1848 and 1852.

 An experimental polder completed in 1927 showed the arability of the dried seabed.
-In the next few decades Plan-Lely claimed more than 1700 square kilometers by the use of great electric pumping stations.
+In the next few decades Plan-Lely claimed more than 1700 square kilometers by the use of large electric pumping stations.
 Much of the former Zuiderzee (now the freshwater lake Ijselmeer) is now farmland.
 Part of that is the twelfth province.